Alex Bulat: Social activism

+In March 2024, Bulat was selected by Labour as the Propsective Parliamentary Candidate for Huntingdon for the upcoming General Election.
+Bulat stood in 2024 General Election on 4 July 2024 and came second with 16,758 votes, behind the Conservative candidate Ben Obese-Jecty with 18,257.

+Education

 Her doctorate was based on research on exploring whether local contact affected attitudes towards EU migrants in 'a comparison of British, Romanian and Polish residents' views in two English local authorities in the context of Brexit'.
 Her studies included ephemera in the British Library where her case study analysis identified a bias in the materials against migrants from certain EU countries.
-A recent collaboration on EU citizens perceived identity is conducted with Professor Tanja Bueltmann of Strathclyde University.
+A recent collaboration on EU citizens’ perceived identity is conducted with Professor Tanja Bueltmann of Strathclyde University.
+She was later co-author of a study funded by EU Horizon Fund to study the impact of 'growing up abroad' as which compared Italian and more recent Romanian cohorts.

-Bulat also has a Masters degree from Cambridge University and an undergraduate degree at Sussex.
+Along with a doctorate from University College London, Bulat also has a Masters degree from Cambridge and an undergraduate degree from the University of Sussex.